HermanKopinga/Hackintosh-Z370-I9100F-RX570-OpenCore/README.md

   - Made one mistake, I missed one of the kexts on my USB disk.
 At first I didn't realise this and tried to boot, after chasing my tail trying to debug I fixed it in about 30 minutes.
 - Celebrated by installing Steam and playing some Factorio :)
 - Mapped USB ports using [KTGWKenta's work](https://github.com/KTGWKenta/Hackintosh-Asus-Z370a), this seems to work.
 But I haven't properly tested it yet and based on further research KTGWKenta has a slightly different motherboard.
-- Added more storage after verifying everyting works: 1TB SSD for media and 6TB disk for backups.
+- After 2 weeks: Added more storage after verifying everyting works: 1TB SSD for media and 6TB disk for backups.
-- Upgraded CPU cooler to an 'be quiet Shadow Rock LP', once it got hotter the noise became hard to ignore.
+- After 4 weeks: Upgraded CPU cooler to an 'be quiet Shadow Rock LP', once it got hotter the noise became hard to ignore.
 After the upgrade it's SO much better.

 #### Working